SAP/generator-easy-ui5/README.md

 The following aspects/features are not yet implemented:
 * Add more target platforms:
-  * Neo env
-  * SAP HANA
+  * SAP Cloud Platform Neo environment
   * SAP NetWeaver

-Contributions are very much appreciated. 🥳
+Contributions are very much appreciated.

 ## License